“What kind of dressing would you like on your salad?”

 Don’t deny it, people.
 There’s nothing to be ashamed of.
 After all, this question is certainly a bit more complex than, say, ranch or blue cheese.

-As you probably know, when you use a debit card you are asked whether you want to pay via one of two options: “credit” or “debit.”
+As you probably know, when you use a debit card you get to choose whether you want to pay via one of two options: “credit” or “debit.”

 Regardless of which option you choose, the money comes directly from the bank account tied to your debit card.
-Your decision of whether to pay via “credit” or “debit” simply instructs the bank regarding how you want the transaction to be processed.
+Your decision of whether to pay via “credit” or “debit” simply instructs the bank on how to process the transaction.